-Josh graduated from the University of Pennsylvania and Northeastern University School of Law, and began his career at Greater Boston Legal Services where he represented working families who were facing the loss of their homes to foreclosure at the hands of predatory lenders.
+Josh graduated from the University of Pennsylvania and Northeastern University School of Law, and began his career at Greater Boston Legal Services (GBLS) where he represented working families who were facing the loss of their homes to foreclosure at the hands of predatory lenders.
 At GBLS, Josh fought for economic justice by working with stakeholders at all levels of government, his clients, and lenders to secure loan modifications that allowed most of these families to remain in their homes.
-Before running for office, Josh most recently worker in the Public Finance group of the law firm Mintz Levin, focusing his practice on municipal bond transactions for the Commonwealth of Massachusetts, MassPort, and the MBTA.
+Before running for office, Josh worked in the Public Finance group of the law firm Mintz Levin, focusing his practice on municipal bond transactions for the Commonwealth of Massachusetts, MassPort, and the MBTA.

 Josh continues to play an active role in community organizations as a member of the Boston Ward 5 Democratic Committee and a board member of the Lenny Zakim Fund, an organization founded by his father and friends to provide financial support and management training to innovative non-profits dedicated to tackling complex social issues.

 Josh and his wife, Grace Sullivan Zakim, live in Downtown Boston.